tarek-alliani/Alpha-Timer/README.md

 # Alpha Timer

-Alpha Timer is a Pomodoro timer to boost your productivity, tasks Managing.
+Alpha Timer is a Pomodoro timer to boost your productivity and Tasks-Managing.
 [Click To Visit Web Version](https://tarek-alliani.github.io/Alpha-Timer/)

 ## Features